Matheus-Cavalcanti/tiresias-soak-test/docs/architecture/control-plane.md

 ### Semantic responsibility

 The codec machine represents both the operational condition of the physical ADAU1787 and its active audio path.
-It owns local-only, broadcast-only, and mixed presentation.
+At this initial implementation stage, it owns local-only and broadcast-only presentation.
 It does not manage Bluetooth synchronization or transport audio frames.

 | State | Meaning |
 |---|---|